peldax/SimplePHPGallery/README.md

 2. Change HTML elements such as head and footer to your needs in index.php.
 3. Customize your error page in error.php.
 4. Change important constants by modifying parameters of 'define';
-    - Turn of watermarks in displayContent.php.
+    - Turn off watermarks in displayContent.php.
     - Modify thumbnail settings in photoThumbnail.php.
     - Change watermark settings in photoWatermark.php.